Plexos / Sources Of Inspiration

 ⠀The arcade cabinets the game offered where then not built-in minigames, but merely the 3D interface that would represent your files and internet bookmarks; a stylized shortcut, in essence.
 I got obsessed with this game, I spent way more time than I'm proud of just making all my spaces look cool, filling them with cabinets and furniture, and in fact, this thing sparked something in me that would make me want download games to my hard drive, not necessarily to play them, but just to have them be cabinets in AA.

-⠀So, it got to a point where I really started to crave a way to access some kind of WIMP looking app to sort of pretend I'm using a computer within Anarchy Arcade.
+⠀So, it got to a point where I began craving to navigate some kind of WIMP looking app to sort of pretend I'm using a computer within Anarchy Arcade.
 Now I know I could have done that with Windows93, but back then, this whim alone was a huge push for me to begin development on Plexos.
+The whole idea of Anarchy Arcade also opened my mind to the potentiality for different ways to represent atomized digital data; transforming files from icons to full-scale metaverse arcades was revolutionazing enough in my mind, but you could also correspond cabinets to web links, youtube videos or hosted images, and cabinets didn't have to be arcade machines, they could be CD cases, posters, TV or tablet screens.

 ⠀AAs developer, SM Sith Lord, is a really cool guy!
 And there's an AA discord where they've been really supportive of my project.
 There are, in fact, a couple of ways in which I'm trying to make Plexos "compatible" with AAs shortcuts, and we've also talked about integrating it as an actual GUI feature within Anarchy Arcade.
 The ball is on my side to keep at it and turn this into an actual product, so we'll see about those prospects in the future, but for now I really wanted to shout-out AAs Discord for being so nice to me for all this time!
 Thank you guys :)